 A colposcopy (kol-POS-kuh-pee) is a method of examining the cervix, vagina, and vulva with a surgical instrument called a colposcope.
 The procedure is usually performed if the results of your Pap smear (the screening test used to identify abnormal cervical cells) are unusual.
-A colposcope is a large, electric microscope with a bright light that enables your doctor to see your cervix clearly.
+A colposcope is a large, electric microscope with a bright light that enables your doctor to see your cervix more clearly and under magnification.

 If your doctor spots any abnormal areas, they will take a tissue sample (biopsy).
-The procedure to retrieve a tissue sample from inside the cervix is called endocervical curettage (ECC).
+The procedure to retrieve a tissue sample from inside the opening of the cervix is called endocervical curettage (ECC).
 The samples are sent to a lab for examination by a pathologist.

 You may feel nervous if your doctor orders a colposcopy, but understanding the test and knowing what to expect can ease your anxiety.
-The test is generally quick and painless.
+The test is generally quick and minimally uncomfortable.

 - you experience bleeding after intercourse